Student housing – living in a house in multiple occupation (HMO)

 What if your landlord isn't meeting these standards?

-If your landlord isn't meeting these standards you could try and speak to them about it.
-If they don't do anything, you could contact the local authority.
+Try and speak to your landlord if they’re not meeting these standards, or if you want to know when they got their HMO license.
+If they don't do anything, you could contact the local council.
 It can carry out an inspection and can take enforcement action if the property:

 - poses a risk to your health and safety